Palace of Mafra: Later history

 The palace was not occupied permanently by the royalty, who considered the rooms too gloomy.
 Nonetheless, it was a popular destination for the members of the royal family who enjoyed hunting in the nearby game preserve, the Tapada Nacional de Mafra.
-During the reign of King John VI the palace was inhabited for a whole year in 1807.
-The king was responsible for a partial renovation of the building by some well-known artists.
-However, with the French invasion of Portugal, in 1807, the royal family fled to Brazil, taking with them some of the best pieces of art and furniture in the building.
-Marshal Junot took up residence in the palace, to be driven out in turn by Wellington.
+During the regency of Prince John the palace was inhabited for a whole year in 1807.
+The Prince was responsible for a partial renovation of the building by some well-known artists.
+However, with the French invasion of Portugal (1807) the royal family fled to Brazil, taking with them some of the best pieces of art and furniture in the building.
+Jean-Andoche Junot took up residence in the palace, to be driven out in turn by Wellington.

 In 1834, after the Liberal Wars, Queen Maria II ordered the dissolution of the religious orders and the convent was abandoned by the Franciscans.
 During the last reigns of the House of Braganza, the palace was mainly used as a base for hunting.
 In 1849 the monastery part of the building was assigned to the military, a situation still in use today.

 The last king of Portugal, Manuel II, following the proclamation of the republic, left on 5 October 1910 from the palace to the nearby coastal village of Ericeira on his way to exile.
 The palace was declared a national monument in 1907.
-At present, the building is conserved by the Portuguese Institute of the Architectonic Patrimony, which carried out several recovery programs, including the conservation of the main façade.
+At present, the building is conserved by the Direção-Geral do Património Cultural, which carried out several recovery programs, including the conservation of the main façade.
 A major restoration of the historical pipe organs began in 1998 with the collaboration of foreign experts and was finished in 2010.
 The restoration won the Europa Nostra 2012 award.